maxxweldmello/SteFo/README.md

-# StepperForm
+# SteFo

 ## Overview
-StepperForm is an Angular stepper form built with Angular Material, featuring custom and built-in validation and state-based submission using Angular Router.
+SteFo is an Angular stepper form built with Angular Material, featuring custom and built-in validation and state-based submission using Angular Router.

 ## Features
 - Multi-step form using Angular Material Stepper